AgatheMAEGHT/AgatheMAEGHT.github.io/README.md

-# Eaviwolph.github.io
+# AgatheMAEGHT.github.io
-Here is my CV, do not hesitate to visitate the rest of my GitHub
+Here is the repository of my CV that you can find [here](https://agathemaeght.github.io/).